serverfarmer/sf-app-deploy/README.md

 When no changes are detected, and none of hook scripts will report an error, no report is stored, and the application is considered unchanged.
-Otherwise, report file is stored in `/var/log/deploy-myapp` directory and sent to all email addresses passed previously to `app-install`.
+Otherwise, report file is stored in `/var/log/deploy-myapp` directory and sent to all email addresses passed previously to `sf-app-install`.

 ## Hook scripts